Notes on going cycling in Florida

 One good thing about Florida weather during the winter is that it’s mainly sunny.
 You can get the odd cloudy day and the occasional thunderstorm that will roll through, but it’s officially the dry season, and you’ll see the sun most of the time.
 By Florida standards, the humidity level is also quite reasonable, although you can still get a muggy day every so often.
 From time to time, it is possible to get some early morning fog along the coastline, but this usually burns off by 11:00 am.
 Bugs and mosquitoes aren’t really a problem during the winter months.

-Florida, especially its west coast, does suffer from one deficiency that rarely makes it into the tourist brochures.
+Florida, especially its west coast, can sometimes suffer from one deficiency that rarely makes it into the tourist brochures.
 It’s called the ‘red tide‘, a harmful algal bloom in the ocean that can release enough toxins in the air to affect people on the beaches or areas immediately adjacent to the waterfront.
 In varying degrees, people will suffer from a dry cough, throat irritation, and watery eyes, but it can be more serious for individuals with respiratory ailments such as asthma.
 A red tide can show up at a beach in the morning, be gone in the afternoon, or it can linger for a few days.
 It can sometimes affect one beach, but not another a few miles up the coast.
 Although a red tide can sometimes be a nuisance for people on the beach, it shouldn’t have much affect on the cycling portion of a vacation.

 Getting there (flying)